Jaolmos/Jaolmos/README.md

 # Hello! 👋 I'm Jose Antonio Olmos

 ## 👨‍💻 About Me
-I'm a software developer passionate about technology, currently working with Python, Django, React, JavaScript, MySQL, Git, GitHub, Celery, FastAPI, and Postman.
+I'm a software developer who values software craftsmanship and adheres to SOLID principles to create maintainable and scalable applications.

 ## 🛠️ Tech Stack
 - **Languages & Frameworks**: